jacob-kang/Autopilot_jetson-Nano/README.md

 # Autopilot_jetson-Nano
 In this repository, I write down what I learned about Autopilot with JetsonNano.
+I'm leading this project as team leader and we are aiming at **road following, collision avoidance, gesture recognition**.

-This poroject is Deep-learning class in Hanbat National University.
+_This project is Deep-learning class project in Hanbat National University (tought by KyunTae Lim)_